QuestPDF/QuestPDF-Documentation/docs/api-reference/debug-pointer.md

 .Width(150);
 ```

-The code above will throw the exception with the following element trace:
+The code above throws an exception with the following element trace:

 ```csharp{10-13}
 🔥 Constrained